 5) Kindness may equal a longer life.

-A study from University of Michigan showed that people who regularly offered to help others had a significantly lower risk of dying over the next five years, as compared with those who did not consistently offer assistance to others.
+A study from the University of Michigan showed that people who regularly offered to help others had a significantly lower risk of dying over the next five years, as compared with those who did not consistently offer assistance to others.
 It also looked into the benefits of those who received help and interestingly enough found that only those who practiced kindness saw a reduction of death risk, which further solidifies the benefits of being kind!